-As executive director of TITAS, Charles Santos serves as an indefatigable impresario, identifying companies to bring to Dallas.
+As executive director of TITAS/ DANCE UNBOUND, Charles Santos serves as an indefatigable impresario, identifying companies to bring to Dallas.
 Santos said, "We look for groups that are at the top of their game, that offer something unique artistically, and will challenge audiences."

-Within the Dallas Arts District, TITAS benefits from having two striking venues for presenting dance: the Winspear Opera House and the more intimate Moody Performance Hall, with 750 seats.
+Within the Dallas Arts District, TITAS/DANCE UNBOUND benefits from having two striking venues for presenting dance: the Winspear Opera House and the more intimate Moody Performance Hall, with 750 seats.
 In each, audiences can enjoy the singular experience of live performance, that special immediacy that can quicken the pulse.
 It offers engagement for audiences that acknowledges the possibilities of dance as a form of leisure entertainment and, at times, artistic inspiration.
-As Pablo Picasso understood clearly, "Art washes away from the soul the dust of everyday life."
+As Pablo Picasso remarked, "Art washes away from the soul the dust of everyday life."